lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 ## Key Manager State

 The key manager working state (red boxes in the functional model) represents both the current state of the key manager as well as its related secret material.
-Each state, when valid, supplies its secret material as the "key" input to a KMAC operation.
+Each valid state (`Initialized` / `CreatorRootKey` / `OwnerIntermediateKey` / `OwnerRootKey`), supplies its secret material as the "key" input to a KMAC operation.
+Invalid states, such as `Reset / Disabled` on the other hand, either do not honor operation requests, or supplies random data when invoked.

 The data input is dependent on each state, see below.

 ### Reset